cabal-club/cable/wire.md

 information.

 See Section 5.4.4 for context on what comprises channel state.
-Chat messages MUST NOT be included in responses to this request.
-Hosts MUST be able to handle the hashes of unexpected types appearing in responses, and MAY choose for themselves whether to discard them or not.
+Chat messages SHOULD NOT be included in responses to this request.

 `future` MUST be set to either `1` or `0`.